adelakobic/brollyUp/README.md

 * git revert - had to AskBCS for support with this as the Git REvert video on canvas is out of date and wouldn't work for me
 * search button now works and calls on the city weather 8/8/22 😃
 * adjusted the padding on 5-day weather to centralise it better and ensure the text was even
+* made the font smaller in 5-day section

 ## Link to the deployed website 💻